ethereum-optimism/community-hub/src/docs/developers/compile-test-deploy.md

 ### `block.timestamp` and `block.number`

 ::: warning These values will soon be updated
-We are working on updating these two values so that instead of a delay in the values that are returned, they will return the _current_ `block.number` and current `block.timestamp`.
+We are working on updating `block.timestamp` and `block.number` so that instead of a delay in the values that are returned, they will return the _current_ `block.number` and current `block.timestamp`.
 :::

 **Queries to `block.number`:**